ibmm-unibe-ch/TemBERTure/data/README.md

 # Dataset
 The /data folder contains the protein IDs used for creating the different datasets used for the project.
-The protein sequences can be extracted from the TemBERTureDB database.

 ## BacDive Dataset

 - **BacDiveTrain_cls.txt**: Training dataset for classification model using BacDive data.